The gluteus medius

 - Start with your legs shoulder-width apart.
 Hold a kettlebell or dumbbell in the center of your torso, with your elbows reaching out to the sides.
 Keep your shoulders down and engage your core.
 Keep your chest upright.

 - As you descend, think of reaching out with your knees.
 Allow your seat to reach slightly back as your hips flex as if you were about to sit down.

 - Start with 3 sets of 8 to 10.
 As this gets easier, increase the weight.

-Lateral squats are the same basic squat but after you stand up, side step to the left, and then squat.
-Return to center, side step to the right, and squat.
+Lateral squats are the same basic squat, but after you stand up, sidestep to the left and then squat again.
+Return to center, sidestep to the right, and squat.
 Be mindful of your leg, knee, and foot alignment.
-Make sure your keep your knees and toes tracking in the same direction.
+Make sure you keep your knees and toes tracking in the same direction.

 Remember that injuries occur when the body is fatigued.
-Allow 1 to 2 days for recovery before repeating this workout to give your body the best chance for results.
-Mix in upper body workouts and core workouts between your glute workouts to get strong and balanced.
+Also, allowing one to two days for recovery before repeating this workout gives you the best chance for results.